-NATO’s position on the INF Treaty
+NATO and the INF Treaty

 Soviet President Mikhail Gorbachev and United States President Ronald Reagan sign the INF Treaty at the White House, Washington, DC, in 1987.
 A historic moment for Alliance security.